haesleinhuepf/bia-bob/README.md

 ### Using Github Models Marketplace

-If you are using the models from [Github Models Marketplace](https://github.com/marketplace/models), please store your GITHUB API key for accessing the models in an environment variable named `GH_MODELS_API_KEY`.
+If you are using the models from [Github Models Marketplace](https://github.com/marketplace/models), please [create an GITHUB API key (with default settings)](https://github.com/settings/personal-access-tokens/new) and store it for accessing the models in an environment variable named `GH_MODELS_API_KEY`.

 You can then access the models like this:
 ```